C&O desk: Van Sweringen brothers' Terminal Tower offices

-A "Walnut and Burl Table Desk" designed by Rorimer-Brooks' chief designer William B. Green, was on display at the Cleveland Museum of Art's May Show in 1923.
-This desk won first prize in the furniture category.
-Unfortunately on the entry card it clearly states that no reproduction images were allowed to be taken of the desk so while the description of the desk on display matches the four desks created for the Van Sweringen's executive offices, it may be impossible to definitively state this award winning desk is the same designs as the C&O desk.

-The Van Sweringen brothers built a vast and maze-like empire of real estate and railroad holdings, including the Chesapeake and Ohio Railway (C&O), out of this office and on these desks.
+The Van Sweringen brothers built a vast tangle of real estate and railroad holdings, including the Chesapeake and Ohio Railway (C&O).
 This all came crashing down with the onset of the Great Depression.
-The Van Sweringen empire collapsed in May 1935 when they had to use all of their cash and equity to pay off creditors.
-Both of the brothers died shortly after with M.J. dying on December 12, 1935, and O.P. dying less than a year later on November 23, 1936.
-After the deaths of the brothers the C&O offices remained in Terminal Tower.
+In May 1935, the Van Sweringen empire collapsed when they had to use all of their cash and equity to pay off creditors.
+Both of the brothers died shortly after, with M.J. dying on December 12, 1935, and O.P. dying on November 23, 1936.
+After the deaths of the brothers, the C&O offices remained in Terminal Tower.
 The desks remained in the four rooms and were used by C&O Chairman Cyrus Eaton, the railroad president, the president's key associate, and one was set aside for visiting dignitaries.